algolia/magento/_src/m2-analytics-overview.md

 description: Learn about the Analytics Overview page in the Algolia extension for Magento 2
 ---

-The Analytics Overview feature requires the [Algolia Analytics API](https://www.algolia.com/doc/rest-api/analytics/) which is only accessible in our Business or Enterprise plans.
-Additionally, Click Analytics data is only available for our Business and Enterprise plans.
-You can still view your analytic data from the [Algolia Dashboard](https://www.algolia.com/analytics/overview/) or [upgrade your plan](https://www.algolia.com/billing/overview/) to view it from your Magento back-office.

 ## Access

 This feature can be accessed directly from the Magento 2 back-office main menu: